zjg540066169/TMOGA/README.md

 At last, we get the final results for community detection in dynamic network.

+#### Visualization
+This package provides some visualization functions for dynamic network in

 ## Disclaimer

 If you find there is any bug, please contact me: jungang.zou@gmail.com.